 On the German side, there are plenty of restaurants in Bad Schandau, though in the national park, you are limited to the very busy Grosser Winterberg, which also has reasonably priced rooms.

-Here are 13 cycling trails for the region.
+There are 13 cycling trails in the region.

 And 9 hiking trails.

 It is always a good idea to have a map of the area.
 I use the KCT 1:50,000 maps, and, as always, they are great.

 For information in English, German or Czech about the Czech-Saxon Switzerland